• Skip to primary navigation

 a big stack of fluffy oat milk pancakes topped with berries. maple syrup is being poured on top of the stack. the pancakes sit on a stack of 3 plates on a wood board which is surrounded by additional berries, a fork, and a white linen.

-• Plain or vanilla non-dairy yogurt, pure maple syrup, and berries
+• Plain or vanilla non-dairy yogurt, pure maple syrup, and fresh berries.

 Possible Dietary Restrictions?